Clinical Work Hours Policy

-- Students’ work hours during clinical rotations should enable them to participate and learn while also providing time for rest.
+- Students’ work hours during clinical rotations should enable them to participate and learn while also providing time for rest, study, and personal time.

 Every clerkship should provide a supportive educational environment with a commitment to patient safety and student well-being.

-Accomplishment of the core clinical objectives (see core clinical experience card and website for the particular rotation) should be feasible within the designated time frame of the rotation.
+Accomplishment of the core clinical objectives (see core clinical experiences for the particular rotation) should be feasible within the designated time frame of the rotation.

 - The rotation must ensure that qualified residents, staff and faculty provide appropriate supervision of medical students.

-- The student work hour guidelines should be flexible to address site variation and the difference in roles between students and residents, and to achieve the best possible balance between learning opportunities and student well-being.
+- The student work hour policy should be flexible to address site variation and the difference in roles between students and residents, and to achieve the best possible balance between learning opportunities and student well-being.

 Work hours are defined as all clinical and academic activities related to the rotation.
 This is defined as patient care (including patient-related administrative duties such as patient notes) and scheduled activities (such as conferences).
 It does NOT include time spent studying for exams, reading, preparing for oral presentations, or commute time.

 - Clinical and educational work hours must be limited to no more than 80 hours per week.

 - Medical students must be provided with a continuous 24 hours off during every seven days of duty, free from all educational and clinical responsibilities.